What Does Resolution Mean in 3D Printing?

 Understanding Z Resolution

 When you read 3D printer spec sheets, you’ll see one value show up more than any else: Z resolution.
-Also known as layer thickness, Z resolution was the first major numerical differentiation between early 3D printers.
-Early machines struggled to break the 1 mm barrier, but now layer thicknesses on FDM printers can be sub-0.1 mm thin, while SLA machines are even more precise.
+Also known as layer thickness or layer height, the vertical resolution was the first major numerical differentiation between early 3D printers.
+Early machines struggled to break the 1 mm barrier, but now layer thicknesses on FDM 3D printers can be sub-0.1 mm thin, while LFS and SLA 3D printers are even more precise.

-Currently, the Form 2 SLA 3D printer supports layer thicknesses of 100 and 50 microns in all resins.
-Clear, White, and Castable Resins can achieve Z resolutions as high as 25 microns.
-This selection of layer thicknesses gives you the ideal balance of speed and resolution.
+Formlabs 3D printers support layer thicknesses between 25 to 300 microns, depending on the material.
+This selection of layer heights gives you the ideal balance of speed and resolution.
 The main question is: what is the best layer thickness for your print?

 Are Smaller Layer Thicknesses Always Better?